Chennai power cut today: Parts of Chennai to face power cut today, here’s the full list

-The Tamil Nadu Generation and Distribution Corporation (Tangedco) has announced that power will be suspended in parts of Chennai today in Anna Salai, Perambur, Tambaram, IT Corridor, Tharamani and Porur carrying out maintenance work in the city.
+The Tamil Nadu Generation and Distribution Corporation (Tangedco) has announced that power will be suspended in parts of Chennai today in Ambattur Taluk Korattur, Annai Nagar due to the Sri Paadalathiri Seethaamman Chariot Festival.

-Parts of Chennai will face a power shutdown from 9 am to 2 pm, with supply expected to resume before 2 pm if the work is completed.

-Anna Salai: FLOWER BAZAR Ratten Bazzar, NSC Bose Road, Devaraja Mudali Street, Mint Street, Nainiyappa Naicken Street, EVR Salai, Thanjai Murugappa Street, Anthony street, Ponnappa Street, Wall Tax Road and above all surrounding areas.

 Subscriber Only Stories